 Unit Clerk Certificate Loading...

 The program will provide students with the knowledge and skills to work in hospital or clinic settings in the role of a Unit Clerk.
-The courses provide a practical introduction to such topics as medical terminology, communication, office procedures, processing of physician orders, and health care billing.
-A practicum at the end of the program will provide an opportunity for students to apply theoretical learning in a practical setting.
+The courses provide a practical introduction to such topics as medical terminology, communication, office procedures, and processing of physician orders.

 Students are required to present a High School Diploma with: